01 of 11

 Standing in the center of this engaging cinema that's build on the remains of a Mulberry harbor, a historic film illuminates nine screens that loop around you."Normandy's 100 Days" tells the stories, complete with historical footage, of the thousands that fought—and often died—to liberate Europe.
 But note: It's an immersive experience, so be prepared.

-The British 6th Airborne Division was made up of over 12,000 troops including a battalion of 600 volunteer Canadian troops, 177 French Commandos, a Belgian unit, and a Dutch brigade.
-Their multi-national task was to parachute from gliders that took them silently to Normandy from England and land to the east of the main beaches.
-From that vantage point, they could help protect the D-Day landings from assaults by German troops.
-Their daring exploits are recounted at the Mémorial Pegasus.
+The Mémorial Pegasus commemorates the daring exploits of the British 6th Airborne Division, which was made up of more than 12,000 troops including a battalion of 600 volunteer Canadian troops, 177 French Commandos, a Belgian unit, and a Dutch brigade.
+They parachuted from gliders that took them silently to Normandy from England.
+Once there, they protected the D-Day landings from assaults by German troops.

 At the waterside museum on the outskirts of Caen, begin your visit with a short film of the expedition.
-It's complete with the kind of clipped accent voice-over that takes you straight back to newsreels from the 1940s.
 Beyond showing the expedition, it sets a few myths straight.
-For instance, in The Longest Day, Lord Lovat and his bagpiper walk across the bridge; in fact, they ran over the bridge with bagpipes silent.
+For instance, in The Longest Day, Lord Lovat and his bagpiper musically walk across the bridge; in fact, they ran over the bridge with bagpipes silent.

-A key part of the memorial is the Pegasus Bridge that once spanned the Caen Canal.
-It was a major objective of the Allies in the invasion of Normandy.
+The Pegasus Bridge that once spanned the Caen Canal is key display at the memorial.
+It was a major objective of the Allies in the invasion.
 There’s also am easy-to-assemble Bailey bridge, huts with different exhibitions inside, and a reconstructed Horsa glider.

 The Merville Gun Battery

-Squatting along Norman coast just a few years from the waves of the English Channel, the Merville Gun Battery digs into the ground.
-Once part of the huge Atlantic Wall built by the Germans to defend Europe against Allied invasion, it was heavily fortified, particularly after a visit by Rommel.
-He recognized the strategic importance of the site.
+Squatting along Norman coast just a few years from the churning waves of the English Channel, the Merville Gun Battery digs into the ground.
+Once part of the huge Atlantic Wall built by the Germans to defend Europe against Allied invasion, it was heavily fortified.

-Today it’s a rather eerie site, one that's both peaceful with its seaside setting next to a small town and also sinister with its massive wartime bunkers.
+Today it’s a rather eerie site, one that's both peaceful with its small town, seaside setting and also sinister with its massive wartime bunkers.
 When exploring the site, start outside where a Douglas C-47 Dakota is parked.
-Then explore the bunkers to learn the history of the 9th Battalion’s assault on the battery.
+Then explore bunkers to learn the history of the 9th Battalion’s assault on the battery.
 It came at a terrible cost: of the 750 soldiers sent on the capture mission, a mere 150 landed and only 75 survived.

 The Juno Beach Center

 Juno Beach sits between Gold and Sword Beaches.
 During the D-Day invasion, all three were under the command of the 2nd British Army.
-Juno was liberated mainly by Canadian forces, volunteers who formed the 3rd Canadian Infantry Division and the 2nd Canadian Armoured Brigade.
-Alongside were the 7th Canadian Infantry Brigade, the First Hussars Tanks, the 12th and 13th Field Regiments, and the Royal Canadian Engineers.
-Of the 135,000 Allied forces taking part in D-Day, 14,000 were Canadian.
+Juno was liberated mainly by Canadian forces.
 Their fight is documented at the excellent Juno Beach Center.

 The museum is slightly different from the others in the region with its eye on Canada.
 It focuses on the Commonwealth country's background and how it entered the war.
 It gives you as much insight into Canada from the 1930s up to the present day as it does on the war itself.
 The sections on the war itself are equally well done, with interactive displays, films, and audio guides.

-The attack was as bloody as on the other beaches and casualties were huge.
-1,074 men landed on Juno beach with 359 killed.
+The attack was as bloody as on the other beaches: 1,074 men landed on Juno beach and 359 were killed.